-These days, majority of print pieces are designed using computer software programs.
+These days, the majority of print pieces are designed using computer software programs.
 If you design your print projects digitally, it’s important to know that you should do it using the CMYK colorspace.
-If a file is designed in the RGB colorspace, the colors may not print as expected.
+If a file is designed in the RGB (red, green and blue) colorspace, the colors may not print as expected.

 Designing a file for CMYK printing ensures that the colors will match your monitor (provided your monitor is calibrated for color accuracy).
-Many novice designers do not know what colorspace is, or when they should use the RGB or CMYK colorspaces.
+Many novice designers do not know what colorspace is, or when they should use the colors in RGB or CMYK color spaces.
 From Wikipedia’s definition, a colorspace is a representation of colors defined by a mathematical model.
 This article will explain the difference between RGB and CMYK and why you should use CMYK printing – specifically GRACol2006.

-RGB (red, green, blue) is a colorspace that represents the emittance of light.
+Red, green, and blue (RGB) is a colorspace that represents the emittance of light.
 RGB is an additive color spectrum, and when all the primary colors are combined, form white.
 This is analogous to an actual light spectrum, where if you combine all the colors of natural light (for instance, all of the colors on a rainbow) white light is created.
 Modern computer monitors use the emittance of light to create colors, and, thus, use the RGB colorspace.
 This is why most computer programs have RGB colorspace as the default when designing files.

 However, with actual printing, ink and toner do not properly represent the emittance of light.
 Since colors from non-light sources are really observed by the absorption of light, a new colorspace needs to represent that spectrum of color.
-Thus, the CYMK (cyan, yellow, magenta, black) colorspace was created.
+Thus, the CMYK (cyan, magenta, yellow, and black) colorspace was created.
 This colorspace represents the absorption of light, and when all the primary colors are combined, forms black.

 Unlike RBG, CMYK is a subtractive color spectrum.
-Instead of mixing colors like RGB, CMYK printing masks colors on a lighter background (usually white).
+Instead of mixing RGB colors, CMYK printing masks colors on a lighter background (usually white).
 The inks subtract the colors red, green, and blue from white light, leaving the cyan, magenta, and yellow.
 Black is the absence of color.

-RGB designs printed in CMYK don’t look the same because the CMYK colorspace does not include all the colors in the color spectrum that RGB includes.
+RGB designs printed in CMYK colors don’t look the same because the CMYK colorspace does not include all the colors in the color spectrum that a RGB color model includes.
 This can be shown in the picture below.

 If you’ve designed your entire file to RGB, it may be too late to go back.
 Even after converting to CMYK, you may notice color shifts in the colors, which might require a lot of editing to correct.
 Or, it could result in you accepting that the colors will be off.
 If you start with the CMYK colorspace from the start, this will eliminate any possibility of problems with mismatching colors from your display to your print.